mkuthan/mkuthan.github.io/_posts/2022-07-25-beam-summit.md

 [The session](https://2022.beamsummit.org/sessions/relational-beam/) was presented by Andrew Pilloud and Brian Hulette (software engineers at Google, Apache Beam committers)

-* Beam is not relational, is row oriented, data is represented as bytes
+* Beam isn't relational, is row oriented, data is represented as bytes
 * What is needed: data schema, metadata of computation

 ![Relational](/assets/images/2022-07-25-beam-summit/relational.png)